CommonAccord/Site-Org/Doc/OMB/CPBR_Act_Of_2015_Definitions.01.md

 1.2.4.1.1.=[02/Bit/Ssec_06]

-1.2.4.1.2.sec=from which reasonable efforts have been made to removeinformation that can be used to identify specific persons reasonably believed to be unrelated to the cyber threat.
+1.2.4.1.2.sec=from which reasonable efforts have been made to remove information that can be used to identify specific persons reasonably believed to be unrelated to the cyber threat.

 1.2.4.1.=[02/Bit/Ssec_02]